 The other rumor for the Mate 30 is a 55W fast charging system, which would be even faster than the 40W charging on the previous model.

 According to a leaker on Chinese social network Weibo, the Mate 30 will be getting 25W wireless charging, while RODENT950's claim is that this will actually be 30W wireless charging with a reverse wireless charging feature too.
 Either of these is not only an upgrade to the P30 Pro’s 15W wireless charging but would also make the Mate 30 the world’s fastest wirelessly charging phone.
 It would also make it faster than the default wired charging speed for its rival, the Galaxy Note 10.

 Display and fingerprint sensor

-The rumored size for the Mate 30’s screen is 6.71-inches.
-That’s a touch smaller than the alleged 6.8-inches of the Galaxy Note 10+, but still far larger than the standard 6.3-inch Note 10, or the 6.4/6.5-inch displays of the Mate 20 and Mate 20 Pro.
+The rumored size for the Mate 30’s screen is 6.71-inches, or at least between 6.6-inches and 6.8-inches according to a more recent leak.
+That’s a touch smaller than the 6.8-inches of the Galaxy Note 10+, but still far larger than the standard 6.3-inch Note 10, or the 6.4/6.5-inch displays of the Mate 20 and Mate 20 Pro.
 Sadly, it’s still smaller than the Mate 20 X, which has a colossal 7.2-inch screen, but that’s excessive for a phone.

 This is typical of this year’s crop of premium smartphones, so these images are fairly easy to believe.
 It’s not guaranteed, of course, since the standard P30 doesn’t have a curved screen.
 It’s possible that the Mate 30 will follow this pattern, sporting a flat-display while the Mate 30 Pro could be curved.